happypandax/happypandax/INSTALL.md

 - ubuntu: apt-get install python3
 - OSX: see below

-*Note: make sure to mark the 'Add to path' checkbox when available on windows*
+*IMPORTANT: make sure to mark the 'Add to path' checkbox when available on windows*

 # Linux
 1. Go where you want happypanda to be downloaded (E.g. `cd ~`), and write `git clone https://github.com/Pewpews/happypanda.git`